DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/detection/keypoint/overview.rst

 Placing the object under the camera
 --------------------------------

-Place your object under the camera and try to put it as close as possible to the center of your working enviroment (center height of the working cell, and at the center of the image) to capture the sample image while making sure that the object is lying fully in the field of view of the camera.
-It’s useful to run the camera node continously, and turn on the point cloud view to see the image quality of the object.
+Place your object under the camera and try to put it as close as possible to the center of your working environment (center height of the working cell, and at the center of the image) to capture the sample image while making sure that the object is lying fully in the field of view of the camera.
+It’s useful to run the camera node continuously, and turn on the point cloud view to see the image quality of the object.

 .. image:: Images/camera.png
     :align: center
 |

-Define Regoin of interest
+Define Region of interest
 ---------------------------

 Usually the camera field of view will be larger than the region of interest, thus the first step usually is to setup the boundary for the useful information.
-You could excute the Image Process node with **ROI** operation, you can drag the **ROI** in the image to define your region of interest.
+You could execute the Image Process node with **ROI** operation, you can drag the **ROI** in the image to define your region of interest.

 .. image:: Images/roi.png
     :align: center